methos28/SDL_csharp11/README.md

 ### NOTE :
  It has a memory leak on Sign in module so try not to sign in multiple times in the single execution.
+ I am still working on the project modifications, so if you find half cooked things in there its because it.
+ You can Edit things on your side as well no problems with that.